 With the added mesh front panel, you are guaranteed that your internal components will stay cool at all time.
-To further enhance this case’s cooling capability it also comes with two 120mm front LED fans, a top 200mm black fan, and a rear 140mm black fan as well.
+To further enhance the CM Storm Stryker's cooling capability, it also comes with two 120mm front LED fans, a top 200mm black fan, and a rear 140mm black fan as well.

 As a bonus, all these fans can be controlled by the control panel, making them easier to use and adjust.

 When users first get their hands on this, its sheer size can be very intimidating.
 It measures at a whopping 9.8" x 23.8" x 22.8" and weighs up to 30.2 pounds, making it fairly heavy.

 Another issue with this case is its price.
 It is more expensive than other computer cases and has a lot of features that newbies will not understand.
 This is a case that isn’t all-inclusive when it comes to users.

 Those who are brand new to the computer building world will most likely get confused if they opt for the CM Storm Stryker.

 Despite this computer case having a handy rubberized carrying handle for easy mobility, gamers and builders who use the chassis to its full capacity of 70 pounds, with accessories, will not be able to lift it with ease.